Inherited mutations linked to colorectal cancer

 There are other inherited mutations that increase the risk of colorectal cancer.
 Most of these are rare.

-- Familial adenomatous polyposis (FAP) is caused by an inherited mutation in the APC gene.
-People with an inherited FAP mutation may develop 100s of polyps and they may be diagnosed with colorectal cancer at a young age.
+- Familial adenomatous polyposis (FAP) is caused by an in the APC gene.
+People with an inherited FAP mutation may develop 100s of and they may be diagnosed with colorectal cancer at a young age.

 - Inherited mutations in the MUTYH gene (also called MYH) are linked to a condition called MUTYH-associated polyposis (MAP).
 People must be born with two abnormal copies of the MUTYH gene (one from each of their parents) in order to develop this syndrome.